tiagod3p/100-days-of-code/log.md

 **Thoughts:** I really felt difficult on this first day learning object-oriented programming in python.
 I have programmed using OOP before, but in Java, and I don't remember much of that.
 For the next days I will read more and try to do simple projects to consolidate the knowledge.

+### Day 1: May 14, 2020

+**Today's Progress**: I learned about encapsulation and association.
+I realized that encapsulation in Python is very different than the others programming languages e more simple to understand.

+**Thoughts:** I still feel difficulty to understand some concepts, but I think this difficulty is because I didn't aply those concepts in a project yet.
+I'm trying to think in some project, when I get it, I'll learn more easier.